baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_SMA.md

 ```

 The `print` commands does not do anything to the telescopes; it just prints some text to let the operator see what the array is going to do.
 Do simulate the script after making such edits in case of any surprise.
 {: .fs-2 }

+If you are a experienced user who are preparing scripts for the SMA polarization observations, scroll down to a template in the bottom of this page.
+{: .fs-2 }

 ### Operation